This page is for the current Steel, John Henry Irons

 Modern Age: New Earth

 As Steel, he crusaded to dismantle AmerTek's weapons programs, including the destruction of every last production model of the BG-60 " Toastmaster", the deadly assault rifle he had designed.
-Superman is proud to call Steel his partner.
+Steel is a proud partnr of Superman.
 Irons even helped Superman rebuild his Fortress of Solitude and gave it a computer linkage to Irons' headquarters, called "The Steelworks", an abandoned arms factory in Suicide Slums.
 After the Death of Superman by Doomsday, Steel took his place, soaring over Metropolis in high-tech armor and smashing crime with a sledgehammer.

 In Superman's absence, or if the Man of Steel needs assistance, Steel often coordinates and leads " Team Superman", a cadre of S-shield-wearing heroes including himself, Supergirl, and Superboy.
 Steel provided this Super-Squad with stealthy combat-garb meant to protect them from the necrotic touch of Kancer as they aided Superman in battle with General Zod and the armies of Pokolistan.

-John Henry Irons has debuted his new armor that is a cybernetic looking and not a metallic full mpiece of armor.
+John Henry Irons has debuted his new armor which is a cybernetic looking suit rather than the classic metallic look.
 The armor does not have a head piece, but a cybernetic lens to look through.

 Major Story Arcs